 - a lump that is tender to the touch

 If you have a cut or growth on your finger, your doctor may be able to diagnose the condition based on a physical examination alone.
-You will not need any tests or have to answer any questions about your medical history.
+More information will be needed if you have pain when using your fingers that has no apparent cause.

-However, more information is needed if you are experiencing pain when using your fingers, and there are no visible causes for it.
-Your doctor will ask questions about your medical history, any medications you take, and your occupation.
-From this information, he or she will determine the tests required to find a diagnosis.
+Your doctor will ask questions about your medical history, medications you take, and your occupation.
+From this information, your doctor can decide which tests are necessary for a proper diagnosis.

 Finger pain caused by cuts, scrapes, or burns will often heal without treatment.
 You simply need to give the area time to heal.
 You can take over-the-counter pain medications to help ease your discomfort.